schlueter/overseer/README.rst

 - GET                returns job definition and metadata
 - POST               executes the job with provided parameters
-- DELETE (Maybe?)    remove job from list of active jobs
+- DELETE             remove job from list of active jobs
-- PUT    (Maybe?)    add job to list of active jobs
+- PUT                add job to list of active jobs

 `/jobs/<job name>/<execution id>`

 - GET                returns metadata on the execution
 - POST               repeat execution
-- PUT                create an execution event.
-If the event is one of "stop", \*"continue","terminate" or "kill" and the execution is currently executing (\* or stopped), the execution process will be sent the respective signal.
+- PUT                send a signal specified in the query string parameter to the job using `kill` (the default is whatever kill's default is on the executor, POSIX defines this as `SIGTERM`__)

 `/jobs/<job name>/<execution id>/stderr`